1923 girl names range from classic Anna to the unexpected Marvel.

 CECILE (unranked now; #296 then)

 File tailored, sophisticated Cecile somewhere between cousin Cecilia and the equally French Genevieve.
-It’s an unexpected choice that would wear well.
+Madeline has been a go-to for girls for decades, and Cecile sounds like a potential successor.

 CONSUELO (unranked now; #368 then)